 You may have heard people with generalized anxiety disorder say “I haven’t felt like anxious in a long time” or “I was doing so well I don’t know where this came from.”
 However, the anxiety never actually went away.
 The anxiety disorder was managed so well that it seemed like it wasn’t there.
 In short, the anxiety can become so controlled it won’t interfere with your life anymore!

 How to treat anxiety

 Anxiety is classified as a mental health condition.
-Keyword, mental.
+Key word: mental.
 The best way to cope with anxiety is with mental treatment and mental coping strategies.
-This can be through counseling, having supportive encouragement, or psychotropic medication.
+This can be through counseling, having supportive encouragement, or meds.
 While not all people diagnosed with generalized anxiety disorder have to take medication, for many it can be helpful.
-It’s important never to try and diagnose yourself and never to prescribe your own medication or borrow medication from others.
-Consulting with a psychiatrist, a doctor who specializes in psychological issues, can be incredibly helpful.
-Many times, primary care physicians like your regular doctor can help point you in the right direction as well.

-Another successful approach in treating generalized anxiety disorder is counseling.
-Through counseling, you work on understanding how generalized anxiety impacts you and you can begin to learn unique ways to help you cope.
+Counseling is another successful way to treat generalized anxiety disorder.
+Through counseling, you work on understanding how anxiety impacts you and you can learn unique ways to cope.
 These coping skills don’t take the condition away, they simply help to get the anxious symptoms under control and keep it stabilized.